-Generally speaking, we will gather groups of about 25 to 30 participants and approximately 5 to 8 facilitators per evening.
-Although they may be strangers now, you will most likely form a deep bond with other people in your ceremony as you connect to Source and to Spirit.
+Generally speaking, we will gather groups of about 30 to 35 participants and approximately 5 to 7 ceremony facilitators per evening.
 There are always enough facilitators to help.
 The facilitators have a deep familiarity with the plant sacrament with many years of experience between them and are there to offer a safe, loving, and nurturing environment for your journey.
+And, although your fellow partipants may be strangers to you at first, you will most likely form a deep bond with other people in your ceremony as you connect to Source and to Spirit together throughout the course of the weekend.